-The Genealogy, History & Archives Unit of the Fort Worth Library is located in the lower level of the Central Library.
+The Genealogy, History & Archives Unit of the Fort Worth Public Library is located in the lower level of the Central Library.
 It has a large collection of family history data including federal census, books, periodicals and online databases.
-The collection focuses on Texas and the South, but also includes a considerable amount of information on the Midwest and the original thirteen states.
-The unit also collects primary and secondary materials on the history of Fort Worth, its institutions, organizations, and peoples.
-Moreover, it is the official archives for the City of Fort Worth municipal government.
+The unit collects primary and secondary materials on the history of Fort Worth, its institutions, organizations, and people.
+Moreover, it is the official municipal archives for the City of Fort Worth.

 Contact us by phone at (817) 392-7740 or send us an email to email@example.com